Under Construction

 The Ubermensch, as artist, externalizes aspects of their inner self - the process of art - and in doing so combines disparate entities that when combined cause the emergence of art, by reproduction of the icon that exists within the artist's soul.
 Here the icon may be original, or not, but the icon precedes the artwork, occasionally crystallizing as a discovery from the process of artistic construction.
 Even when, as did Marcel Duchamp, the artist finds an object [Fountain], it is the naming it art that is the creative process, and that is as valid as any work of artisan skill.

 The problem I would still have with Nietzsche, I think [while being largely ignorant of his ideas], is that there is no objective measure to compare disparate themes as good or bad.
 Added to this, we are all artists, everything that we do in life is an expression of our inner self [and outer self to some extent, and possessions].
 One thing I will grant Nietzsche is that recognition of art as being the thing that matters, I'm just not sure whether he recognized that everything was art, and on the surface the whole concept of Ubermensch appears elitist, and is very suspect.
 Nietzschian philosophy only tells half the story, and so people take what could have been a good idea and it becomes a force for evil.
 The concept of ubermensch was, for Nietzsche, an ideal to aspire to, to achieve greatness by artistic expression.
 However, no man is an island, and ubermensch is a bad idea, as is his concept of slave morality, because it separates.
 Art is what we all practice, whether we know it or not, whenever we do anything it shows our inner self to some extent, and great art does so well; for art to succeed the experience is better shared, there is no point being 'great' in isolation, separating oneself off as ubermensch achieves nothing, whereas any actions shared with others create art, some good, some bad, but the roots of morality are in destruction and creation, and the balance or fairness or justice, therein.
-Ubermensch is destructive because it separates, so is categorically bad, like right wing politics, war, and theft – all destructive.
+Ubermensch is destructive because it separates, so is categorically bad, like right wing politics, war, and theft - all destructive, although on occasion unavoidable.

 Nietzsche also re-introduced the theory of eternal return - that we may have to re-live the same life over and over - although it is questionable as to whether he actually believed it to be the case.
 If matter is finite and time is infinite, the argument might go, then any arrangement of atoms and events will repeat - an idea that is probably nonsense; because if the Universe does end in heat death, then change ceases, and effectively that is an end to time.